 Step 1: Get Involved

 Check out the Students section on this site.
-We offer a twice-weekly Getting Started Seminar, the Explore database of opportunities, and peer mentors to help get you started!
-You can also go to your college’s website and start exploring your faculty members’ research interest.
+We offer a twice-weekly Getting Started Seminars, the Explore database of opportunities, and peer mentors to help get you started!
+You can also go to your college’s website and start exploring your faculty members’ research interests.
 When you find one whose interests match yours, start by sending an email to that faculty member, asking for an appointment.

 Step 2: Tell Us About Your Research